Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Introduction

-Recently, there has been a surge of interest in developing efficient algorithms for finding stationary points of \eqref{eq:main_prb}.
-While complexity-optimal algorithms exist for the case where both $m$ and $M$ are known, a \emph{curvature-free} algorithm --- one without knowledge of $(m,M)$ --- with optimal iteration complexity remains elusive.
+}While complexity-optimal algorithms exist for the case where both $m$ and $M$ are known, a \emph{parameter-free} algorithm --- one without knowledge of $(m,M)$ --- with optimal iteration complexity remains elusive.

-Our goal in this paper to develop, analyze, and extend a curvature-free accelerated proximal descent (CF.APD) algorithm that obtains, up-to-logarithmic terms, an optimal iteration complexity when $f$ is nonconvex and a \emph{near }optimal complexity (e.g., up to logarithmic terms) when $f$ is convex.
-A rough outline of the $(k+1)^{{\rm th}}$ iteration of CF.APD is as follows:
+Our goal in this paper is to develop, analyze, and extend a parameter-free \emph{accelerated} \emph{proximal} \emph{descent} (PF.APD) algorithm that obtains, up-to-logarithmic terms, optimal iteration complexities regardless of the convexity of $f$.
+Roughly speaking, PF.APD generates a sequence of iterates $\{(z_{k},m_{k})\}\subseteq\dom h\times\r_{++}$ which satisfies

+for every $k\geq0$.
+Notice that the first expression in \eqref{eq:approx_scheme} is an inexact \emph{proximal} point update with stepsize $1/(2m_{k+1})$, while the inequality in \eqref{eq:approx_scheme} implies $\{\phi(z_{k})\}$ is a \emph{descent} sequence.
+More precisely, the $(k+1)$-th iteration of PF.APD is as follows:

-To find $z_{k+1}$ in step 1, CF.APD specifically applies a curvature-free accelerated composite gradient (CF.ACG) algorithm to the subproblem $\min_{z\in\rn}\{\phi(z)+\hat{m}\|z-z_{k}\|^{2}\}$ until a special set of inequalities holds.
-During the execution of CF.ACG, several key inequalities are also checked to ensure convergence and the execution is halted if at least one of these inequalities does not hold.
+To find $z_{k+1}$ in step (i) in the above outline, PF.APD specifically applies a parameter-free \emph{accelerated} composite gradient (PF.ACG) algorithm to the subproblem $\min_{z\in\dom h}\{\phi(z)/(2\hat{m})+\|z-z_{k}\|^{2}/2\}$ until a finite set of key descent inequalities holds.
+During the execution of PF.ACG, several inequalities are also checked to ensure its convergence (specifically the ones in \eqref{eq:acg_cvx_cond}), and execution is halted if at least one of these inequalities does not hold.
 These inequalities are always guaranteed to hold when $\hat{m}\geq m$ but may fail to hold when $\hat{m}<m$.

-It is worth mentioning that the main difficulties preventing the extension of existing complexity-optimal methods to curvature-free ones is their dependence on \emph{global} topological conditions that strongly depend on the knowledge of $(m,M)$, e.g., \eqref{eq:intro_curv}, convexity of $f$, or knowledge of the Lipschitz modulus of $\nabla f$.
-Hence, one of the novelties of CF.APD is its ability to relax these conditions to a finite set of \emph{local} topological conditions that only depend on the generated sequence of iterates. {}
+It is worth mentioning that the main difficulties preventing the extension of existing complexity-optimal methods to parameter-free ones is their dependence on \emph{global} topological conditions that strongly depend on the knowledge of $(m,M)$, e.g., \eqref{eq:intro_curv}, convexity of $f$, or knowledge of the Lipschitz modulus of $\nabla f$.
+Hence, one of the novelties of PF.APD is its ability to relax these conditions to a finite set of \emph{local} topological conditions that only depend on the generated sequence of iterates. {}